Sound Library

 The Buffer has the following members:

-The buffer also has the following free functions:
+The buffer also has the following free function buffer to create buffers:

 Player